 The AHA proposes to use MTW funds flexibly to increase housing choice through acquisition, rehabilitation, and/or development.
 AHA may use MTW funds flexibly to make Restore-Rebuild (formerly known as Faircloth-to-RAD) transactions feasible by supplementing the RAD rents as housing assistance payments or to pay for acquisition, rehabilitation or construction costs or contributing to development costs in another manner.
-The AHA is increasing housing choices for low-income families by using its 120-unit Restore-Rebuild Faircloth-to-RAD authorization to produce additional project-based vouchers at Independence Plaza.
-The AHA will accept the Faircloth limit as offered by other jurisdictions to expand affordable housing by using these Faircloth limits in a manner similarly to the AHA's limit with Restore-Rebuild Faircloth-to-RAD with additional MTW funds.
+The AHA is increasing housing choices for low-income families by using its 120-unit Restore-Rebuild authorization to produce additional project-based vouchers at Independence Plaza.
+The AHA will accept the Faircloth limit as offered by other jurisdictions to expand affordable housing by using these Faircloth limits in a manner similarly to the AHA's limit with Restore-Rebuild with additional MTW funds.

-With the exception of Effective January 1, 2024, MTW Activity 2022-01 2.b.
-Payment Standards - Fair Market Rents (HCV)\, activities will not apply towas applied to Veteran Affairs Supportive Housing (VASH), Stability Voucher (SV), and Emergency Housing Choice Voucher (EHV) participants.
-On October 7, 2024 February 19, 2025, the AHA received approval from the Department of Housing and Urban Development

-(HUD) requested to apply MTW flexibilities under MTW Activity 2022-15 1.w.
+Effective January 1, 2024, MTW Activity 2022-01 2.b.
+Payment Standards - Fair Market Rents (HCV) was applied to Veteran Affairs Supportive Housing (VASH), Stability Voucher (SV), and Emergency Housing Choice Voucher (EHV) participants.
+On February 19, 2025, the AHA received approval from the Department of Housing and Urban Development (HUD) to apply MTW flexibilities under MTW Activity 2022-15 1.w.
 Alternative Income Inclusions/Exclusions (HCV), MTW Activity 2022-03 3.d.
 Self-Certification of Assets, and MTW Activity 2022-07 5.d.
+Alternative Inspection

-Alternative Inspection Schedule several of its approved MTW activities to its VASH, EHV, and SV programs.
+Schedule to its VASH, EHV, and SV programs.
 In the same letter of approval, the AHA received approval to apply MTW flexibilities under MTW Activity 2022-06 5.a.
 Pre-Qualifying Unit Inspections to its EHV and SV programs (AHA doesn't need MTW approval to apply this activity to the VASH program as it is already allowed under the revised HUD-VASH Operating Requirements).
-After receiving approval from its Board of Commissioners, the AHA plans to implement the approvals received in its February 19, 2025 letter from HUD starting on April 1, 2025.
-The AHA is still awaiting approval from HUD and will update it's plans and notify affected households upon receiving approval.
+After receiving approval from its Board of Commissioners, the AHA plans to implement the approvals received in its February 19, 2025 letter from HUD starting on April 17, 2025.